 Andrew T. Cooley, MD, is an Associate Professor of psychiatry at the University of Kentucky College of Medicine.
 He is also the Chief Medical Officer at Eastern State Hospital.
 Dr. Cooley is a Psychiatry Specialist commonly working with personality disorders, psychotic disorders, and addiction and substance abuse.
 He received both his BA and MD from University of Arkansas.
 Dr. Cooley is part of the LAI Medicaid project with the BH WELL team.

 Heather Robertson works at the University of Kentucky as the Director of Mental and Behavioral Health Nursing Executive Operations and as the Director of Executive Operations for the Behavioral Health Wellness Environments for Living and Learning (BH WELL) research team.
-She holds a joint appointment at Eastern State Hospital as Assistant Director of Operations for Evidence-Based Practice and Tobacco Treatment Programs.
+She holds a joint appointment at Eastern State Hospital.
 Ms. Robertson also serves as a member of the BREATHE Executive Committee.
 She co-created and manages a Work Learning Program (WLP) at Eastern State Hospital that was designed based on the evidence-based components of the Living Learning Programs (LLP).
 She oversees programs, budgets, contracts, and staffing.
 Heather has over 30 years of experience in program management, growth, and development; resource development and management; fiscal development and management; research; and evidence-based evaluations, surveillance, and inspections.
 She holds a Masters of Public Administration and is a 1994 graduate of the post-Masters Federal Presidential Management Program.
 She has been with the University of Kentucky College of Nursing for over 15 years and part of the Academic-Practice Partnership between UK HealthCare, Eastern State Hospital, and UK College of Nursing for over 5 years.
 Ms. Robertson is also an inaugural and current UK Lewis Honors College PAC member.

 Dotty K. Berryman is an artist who has joined the BH WELL team to illustrate "The Dimensions," a comic book series centered on tobacco dependence treatment and the Substance Abuse and Mental Health Services Administration (SAMHSA) eight dimensions of wellness.
 She received her bachelor's in studio art from Northern Kentucky University SOTA and is a freelance artist with a focus in illustration and portraitue.